 After skin cancer, prostate cancer is the most common cancer in men.
-About 1 in 7 men will be diagnosed with prostate cancer in his lifetime.
+About 1 in 7 men will be diagnosed with prostate cancer in their lifetime.
 And these are just the men who are diagnosed.
 Among very elderly men dying of other causes, a surprising two-thirds may have prostate cancer that was never diagnosed.

 Only 1 in 36 men, though, actually dies from prostate cancer.
 That's because most prostate cancers are diagnosed in older men in whom the disease is more likely to be slow-growing and non-aggressive.
 The majority of these men eventually pass away from heart disease, stroke, or other causes -- not their prostate cancer.

 Prostate Cancer Survival Rates Are Favorable Overall